 - Accepts a dado stack with a dado throat plate

 - Can’t use existing accessories from earlier models

 - Must purchase accessories separately

 - The Rockwell RK7241S has a larger rip capacity

 Bosch Power Tools 4100-10 Tablesaw - 10 inch Jobsite Table Saw with 25 Inch Cutting Capacity and Portable Folding Table Stand Review

-- Powerful 10 inch worksite table saw: features 15 Amp saw that delivers 4.
-0 max Hp and 3, 650 RPM, for the power required for ripping, rip cutting and cross cutting fine and rough carpentry materials
+- Powerful: 10 in.
+Worksite band saw: features 15 amp circular saw that delivers 4.
+0 max Hp and 3, 650 RPM for the power required for ripping, rip cutting, and cross cutting fine and rough carpentry materials

-- Large Cast aluminum top: provides increased workspace and material support with a 25 inch ripping capacity to cover all typical jobsite rip cutting widths
+- Saves space: large cast aluminum top provides increased work space and material support with a 25 in.
+Ripping capacity to cover all typical jobsite rip cutting widths

 - PORTABILITY: Works seamlessly with the included lighter GTA47W Gravity Rise Wheeled Stand for easy jobsite mobility, with single action setup and take down

 The Bosch 4100-10 is a solid piece of kit, you won’t regret purchasing one.
 It’s been designed to handle heavy use under jobsite conditions.